12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Then, confusion sets in, deadlines get missed.

-Ultimately, team members waste valuable time trying to determine who is accountable for what, further damaging productivity and collaboration.
+Ultimately, team members waste precious time trying to determine who is accountable for what, further damaging productivity and collaboration.

 10. Overcommunication